bytescout/pdf-co-api-samples/Invoice Parser API/JavaScript/Get Invoice Info From URL (Node.js)/README.md

-## How to get invoice info from URL (node for invoice parser API in JavaScript and PDF.co Web API

-### Follow this simple tutorial to learn get invoice info from URL (node to have invoice parser API in JavaScript

-On this page, you will find sample source codes which show you how to handle a complex task, such as, invoice parser API in JavaScript.
-PDF.co Web API was designed to assist invoice parser API in JavaScript.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
-Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
+## How to get invoice info from URL (node for invoice parser API in JavaScript with PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-JavaScript code snippet like this for PDF.co Web API works best when you need to quickly implement invoice parser API in your JavaScript application.
-For implementation of this functionality, please copy and paste the code below into your app using code editor.
-Then compile and run your app.
-Check JavaScript sample code examples to see if they respond to your needs and requirements for the project.

-Free!
-Free!
-Free!
-ByteScout free trial version is available for FREE download from our website.
-Programming tutorials along with source code samples are assembled.

 ## REQUEST FREE TECH SUPPORT